chrishayuk/chuk-mlx/README.md

 TODO
 --------
+1 - fix batch fine tune script and docs
-2 - download and test the current list of supported models 1 - support temperature, parameters etc for inference 1 - update calvin batch sample to be a llama 2 based one
+1 - modify finetune batch generator to work with different chat templates not just llama 2 - download and test the current list of supported models 1 - support temperature, parameters etc for inference 1 - update calvin batch sample to be a llama 2 based one